-A financial roadblock — an unexpected expense that leave you strapped for cash, or scrambling to generate funds — can happen at any moment.
+A financial roadblock — an unexpected expense that leaves you strapped for cash, or scrambling to generate funds — can happen at any moment.
 Your child might get sick.
 Your car’s transmission might blow.
 You might lose your job the week before your rent check is due.
-Whatever the reason, you need to find cash, and fast.
+Whatever the reason, you need to find cash and fast.
 What can you do?

 Your resources for emergency cash vary depending on whether you need to raise funds in a few weeks or a few days.
 Some options are safe; others present serious perils to your financial future.